SamipPoudel58/nodejs-ts-google-oauth/blog.md

 };
 ```

-Now lets add this middleware function in our `/profile` route handler that we creted previously
+Now let's add this middleware function in our `/profile` route handler that we created previously

 ```ts
 router.get("/", checkAuth, (req, res) => {